ibm-cloud-docs/dl/locations.md

 {: #simpletabtable1}
 {: tab-title="Americas"}
 {: tab-group="dedicated-simple"}

+\* New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
+The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
+When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.

 |**IBM Location Code** | **Location Type** | **Meet Me Room Operator**| **Operator Site Code** | **Operator Address** |
 |-----------------|-----------------|-----------------|--------------------|--------------------|